Dz0nZ1/WorkoutAppBackend/README.md

-# demo.backend
+# WorkoutAppBackend
-Backend repository made for the purpose of class project exercise
+Backend repository made for the purpose of an exam